Writings about Ataxia, being DeafBlind, family life. The best life can offer!

 A couple of examples:

-• A house guest who cooks lavish meals at 3 in the morning, unperturbed, because the Deaf can’t hear or smell the cooking.
+• A house guest who cooks lavish meals at 3 in the morning, unperturbed, because the Deaf person in residence can’t hear the clattering of kitchen equipment.

 • “I’ll tell you later…”, “oh it’s not important…”, “deaf and dumb…”… oh my…